mantyr/glock/README.md

 **Response:**

-If the lock was successful, a `Success Response` is returned containing a `secret` that can be used in future requests to modify the lock.
+If the lock is successful, a `Success Response` is returned containing a `secret` that can be used in future requests to modify the lock.

-If the lock failed for any reason, including the `key` already being locked, an `Error Response` will be returned.
+If the lock fails for any reason, including the `key` already being locked, an `Error Response` will be returned.

 **Example:**
 ```
-# Request:
+-- Request:
 /api/v1.0/lock?key=sampleKey

-# Response:
+-- Response:
 {
     "success": true,
     "extras": {